Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Knapsacks with Resource Augmentation

+If~$t$ is big with respect to~$\gamma_t$, we use the pointer~$\kappa_t$ to direct us to the particular knapsack where the next item of type~$t$ goes, while~$\eta_t^B$ stores how many slots~$\kappa_t$ still has available for items of type~$t$.
+Initially,~$\kappa_t$ points to the first knapsack with a configuration that contains~$t$ in the first group where~$t$ is packed as big item.
+If~$c$ is the corresponding configuration, we set~$\eta_t^B = n_{c,t}$.
+Because of resource augmentation,~$\kappa_t$ may point to a knapsack in~$R^{(y)}$, the additional knapsacks for rounding~$y$.

-\textbf{Answering Item Queries.} \begin{enumerate}[topsep=6pt,itemsep=0pt,parsep=6pt,partopsep=0pt, label = \arabic*)] \item \textbf{Check cache.} Let~$\tau$ be the current round and let~$j$ be the queried item.
-If~$t(j) = \tau$, return~$k(j)$. \item \textbf{Answer queries for non-cached items.} Set~$t(j) = \tau$ and determine~$t$, the type of~$j$.
+\subparagraph*{Answering Item Queries.} \begin{enumerate} \item[1)] \textbf{Check cache.} Let~$\tau$ be the current round and let~$j$ be the queried item.
+If~$t(j) = \tau$, return~$k(j)$. \item[2)] \textbf{Answer queries for non-cached items.} Set~$t(j) = \tau$ and determine~$t$, the type of~$j$.
 Let~$\gamma$ be the group of~$t$.
 If~$\gamma = 0$, return \textsc{not selected}.
 Decide if~$j$ is small or big with respect to the group~$\gamma$.

-\textbf{Small items.} If~$\eta_{t} = z''_{\gamma,t}$, determine if~$j$ goes to the resource augmentation~$R^{(z)}$:
+\textbf{Small items.} If~$\eta_{t}^S = z''_{\gamma,t}$, determine if~$j$ goes to the resource augmentation~$R^{(z)}$:

 If~$z_{\gamma,t}'' = 1$, set~$k(j)$ to the knapsack in~$R^{(z)}$ reserved for~$z''_{\gamma,t}$ and increase~$\gamma_t$ to the next group for type~$t$.
 If no such group exists, set~$\gamma_t = 0$.
 Otherwise, update~$\eta_t$ and possibly~$\kappa_t$ accordingly.